mainej/f-form/CONTRIBUTING.md

 It will check that you have done the following things:

+1. Gotten tests passing
-1. Proactively updated CHANGELOG.md
+2. Proactively updated CHANGELOG.md
-2. Commited
+3. Commited
-3. Tagged commit
+4. Tagged commit

 ### Release